Introduction: Why Time Series Forecasting Matters More Than Ever

 - Scaling laws apply: Larger models trained on more data consistently produce better forecasts, following the same scaling behavior observed in large language models.

-Foundation models represent the most exciting development in time series forecasting.
-These models are pre-trained on vast collections of time series data and can generate forecasts for entirely new datasets without any task-specific training.
-Here are the most important ones.
+Foundation models represent the most significant recent development in time series forecasting.
+These models are pre-trained on large collections of time series data and can generate forecasts for entirely new datasets without any task-specific training.
+The most important examples are described below.

 Released by Amazon Science in March 2024, Chronos is a family of pre-trained probabilistic time series forecasting models based on the T5 (Text-to-Text Transfer Transformer) architecture.
 What makes Chronos unique is its approach to tokenization: it converts real-valued time series into a sequence of discrete tokens using scaling and quantization, then trains a language model to predict the next token in the sequence.